A congenital heart defect is a problem with the structure of the heart that a child is born with.

 - Smoking.
 If you smoke, quit.
 Smoking during pregnancy increases the risk of a congenital heart defect in the baby.

 - Family history and genetics.
 Congenital heart defects sometimes run in families (are inherited) and may be associated with a genetic syndrome.
-Many children with an extra 21st chromosome (Down syndrome) have heart defects.
+Many children with an extra 21st chromosome (Down syndrome) have congenital heart defects.
 A missing piece (deletion) of genetic material on chromosome 22 also causes heart defects.

 - Congestive heart failure.
 This serious complication may develop in babies who have a significant heart defect.
 Signs of congestive heart failure include rapid breathing, often with gasping breaths, and poor weight gain.